NASA-SUITS-Teams/JARVIS-2025/LLM/ReadMe.md

 # LLM

-As part of our team, we created an AI assistant named JARVIS, powered by multiple open source models and integrated through this program.
-We aim to use audio from a microphone or text to ask JARVIS questions ranging from how to use our UI to how to aid astronauts in certain scenarios.
-JARVIS utilizes Retrieval-Augmented Generation to select relevant information from documents we provide and then responds both in text and audibly.
+As part of our team, we created an AI assistant named Jarvis, powered by multiple open source models and integrated through this program.
+We aim to use audio from a microphone or text to ask Jarvis questions ranging from how to use our UI to how to aid astronauts in certain scenarios.
+Jarvis utilizes Retrieval-Augmented Generation to select relevant information from documents we provide and then responds both in text and audibly.

 ## Requirements